microsoft/fluentui/packages/tsx-editor/README.md

 # @uifabric/tsx-editor

 Monaco-based TypeScript+React live code editor with full typing support.
-It was primarily written for component examples on the [Fabric website](https://developer.microsoft.com/en-us/fabric#/controls/web), but it can be configured to work with other libraries too.
+It was primarily written for component examples on the [UI Fabric website](https://developer.microsoft.com/en-us/fabric#/controls/web), but it can be configured to work with other libraries too.

-**WARNING:** The editor component's API is still **highly unstable**, so it **should not** be used outside the Fabric repo yet.
+**WARNING:** The editor component's API is still **highly unstable**, so it **should not** be used outside the UI Fabric repo yet.

 ## Features